 Hard landscape construction, also known as landscaping, is one of the two main types of landscaping and includes all the non-living elements of your landscape.
 The other main category of landscaping is soft landscaping, which refers to your grass, plants, trees, and flowers.
 As the name suggests, these are the toughest design elements in your space, such as concrete, rocks, bricks, cobblestones, stone and wood.
 Hard landscaping also includes artificial structures, such as decks, pergolas, or patio covers, that are specifically used in your gardening.
 Landscaping is a landscape design that consists of non-living elements and materials.

 Commonly used materials in hardscapes include stone, concrete, metal, wood, sand and brick.
 Hard landscaping is an important step in general landscaping, as some garden designs wouldn't be possible without the help of hard landscaping.
 Examples of this would be the prevention of erosion and water runoff by building barriers, retaining walls, elevated areas and better irrigation.
 Hardscape is a great way to show organization to natural areas and the features it adds to your property.
 Hard landscape is a term that refers to all the hard surfaces that surround a construction project, such as roads, corridors, patios, etc.

 The term hard landscape is a modern term that has been established to distinguish hard work areas, from landscaping areas or the actual footprint of the building.
 Due to the popularity of various types of hard gardening materials, such as bricks, concrete pavers, stone pavers, stamped concrete, etc. The proper layout of walkways, curbs, sidewalk cuts and parking areas is a very important functional feature of the exterior of structures, and will help to accentuate the ease of use of the entire project.
 Hardscape is the term for hard gardening materials.
 Concrete, asphalt, stone, glass, brick, metal and gravel are all hard landscapes.

-In general use, “hard landscape” means materials placed by human design.
-The hard landscape contrasts with soft materials such as vegetation and soil, which are known as soft landscapes.
-Together, the hard landscape and the soft landscape form the landscape.
+In general use “hard landscape” means materials placed by human design.
+The hard landscape contrasts with soft materials such as vegetation and soil which are known as soft landscapes.
+Together the hard landscape and the soft landscape form the landscape.
 Hardscape revolves around brick and mortar.
 Roofs, pools, berms, patios, pergolas and driveways use hard gardening materials.
-Often, soft scenery exists in or around a harsh landscape.
+Often soft scenery exists in or around a harsh landscape.

-Flowers, plants and other materials can shape the overall design of a harsh landscape.
+Flowers plants and other materials can shape the overall design of a harsh landscape.
 You may need permission to access this page.
 Some elements that you may not know that are considered hard gardening are finding the right pots or pots for your plants and pebbles and sand for indoor gardens.
 Add in a landscape that mainly includes rocks and gravel some architectural light poles maybe a stone retaining wall and it's an overload of hard landscape.
 Occasionally people include items such as gazebos benches and flower pots in their definition of supplied hardscape.

 Adding a protective seal to hard surfaces such as wooden fences patios and decks helps prevent cracks chips and other related damage.
 This type of furniture and hard garden options can also be used to protect trees biosales plantations ponds and animal habitat.
-We can make hard landscapes sculpturally (concrete bollards, for example) or decorative (elegant ditches) as well as functional, but it is the function that has made these solid materials so omnipresent.
-Instead of letting that grass continue to die and depress everyone who drives or passes by it, think about incorporating at least a couple of forms of harsh landscape in your front and back yards.
-This tough landscape design helps improve your front porch and creates a cozy gathering space for you, your family, and your guests.
-Sometimes it may be the least prominent aspect of a landscape architect's work, but the type and location of the hard landscape are vital to managing water, erosion, light, space and safety.
+We can make hard landscapes sculpturally (concrete bollards for example) or decorative (elegant ditches) as well as functional but it is the function that has made these solid materials so omnipresent.
+Instead of letting that grass continue to die and depress everyone who drives or passes by it think about incorporating at least a couple of forms of harsh landscape in your front and back yards.
+This tough landscape design helps improve your front porch and creates a cozy gathering space for you your family and your guests.
+Sometimes it may be the least prominent aspect of a landscape architect's work but the type and location of the hard landscape are vital to managing water erosion light space and safety.

 A change in the city's organic profile is supported by a change in the position and intent of hard-landscape waterways.
-Site furniture, like hard landscaping, is an important element of exterior design that should not be overlooked.
-Most water sources are hard landscapes because they require a barrier to retain water, rather than allowing it to drain into the surrounding soil.
+Site furniture like hard landscaping is an important element of exterior design that should not be overlooked.
+Most water sources are hard landscapes because they require a barrier to retain water rather than allowing it to drain into the surrounding soil.
 Concrete patios are the ideal gardening design for a cozy corner and require little maintenance.
 Some of the best gardening features to implement in outdoor design and increase your home's ROI are patios and terraces outdoor kitchens and masonry.